PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 until positive production ownership is observed or a later checkpoint explicitly accepts zero-owner evidence.
 The next raw source-order implementation is the 487-line `_optimize_transpose_mean_hardsigmoid_muladd_chains` helper.
-It has no dedicated focused module and should not be moved from the lowerer before its Mean axes, fused/decomposed HardSigmoid, affine constants, fan-out/public boundaries, metadata, mutation order, and shortest real owner are characterized.
+Its focused contract and zero-owner evidence are now recorded, but extraction is blocked by the two strict xfails.
+Resume by making invalid Mean axes a pre-mutation guard, then separately preserve or reject a public residual output.
+Each correction must turn exactly one xfail green without altering successful behavior.
 No broad conversion sweep is implied by this checkpoint.